Written by

 Related Posts:

-Seed funding is the initial stage of fundraising for a startup.
-It is the first infusion of capital that a startup receives to develop its idea, conduct market research, and build a prototype.
-Seed funding is typically raised from friends and family, angel investors, or pre-seed funding rounds.
+Seed funding is the first official stage of early-stage funding for startups.
+It provides the initial capital needed to develop your idea, conduct market research, and build a prototype or MVP.

 Related Posts: